 And they were more concerned about that leak than the meeting itself.

-No emails about the meeting itself, and they're talking about getting the leaker and stemming firmer damage from further disclosures.
+And they're talking about getting the leaker and stemming firmer damage from further disclosures.

-This is what your FBI was doing last year as it was faced with this crisis that even the attorney general, General Lynch said at the time, cast a shadow over the investigation.
+This is what your FBI was doing last year as it was faced with this crisis that even the Attorney General, General Lynch, said at the time, cast a shadow over the investigation.

 They're concerned with going after the leaker.